Dense 3D Face Correspondence: Experimental Setup

 \subsection{Datasets Used}

 Our synthetic dataset consists of 100 3D faces generated from the Facegen software\footnote{Singular Inversions, ``Facegen Modeller'', www.facegen.com}.
-Facegen has been used by scientists in the field of neuroscience and social cognition to generate synthetic faces for replicating human stimuli~\cite{todorov2008,oosterhof2008} The 100 faces are in perfect correspondence with each other and hence provide the ground truth.
-Each face has 3,727 vertices and 7,179 triangles.
-For experiments on real 3D faces, we used the FRGCv2~\cite{phillips2005} and BU3DFE~\cite{yin2006} datasets.
-FRGCv2 contains 4,007 scans of 466 individuals.
-The dataset contains scans with expressions ranging from mild to extreme as well as multiple ethnicities.
-Similarly, BU3DFE database consists of 2,500 scans of 100 individuals.
-Each individual has been imaged in one neutral and six non-neutral expressions at four intensity levels each.
-Both datasets have a pose variations of $\pm 10^\circ$.
+Facegen has been used by scientists in the field of neuroscience and social cognition to generate synthetic faces for replicating human stimuli~\cite{todorov2008,oosterhof2008}.
+The 100 faces are in perfect correspondence with each other and hence provide the ground truth.
+Each face has 3,727 vertices and 7,179 triangles. {For experiments on real 3D faces, we used the FRGCv2~\cite{phillips2005}, Bosphorus~\cite{savran2008}, BU3DFE~\cite{yin2006} and side pose scans of the UND Ear database Collections F~\cite{yan2005} and G~\cite{yan2006}.
+Some sample images and details of these datasets are given in Figure~\ref{fig:datasets}.
+The purpose of using such diverse datasets was to evaluate the performance of our proposed technique for partial data, occlusion, expression and pose invariance.}